eyeonspringfield/thesis-monorepo/README.md

 ### Additional notes
 Walrus has been modified to compile under QEMU ARM32.
 The modifications are in the `thesis-mods` branch.

-SLJIT has been modified to emit NOP instructions when emitting JITed code.
+SLJIT has been modified to emit unique, unused `MOVW`+`MOVT` instruction pairs when emitting JITed code.
 This is to make analysis easier.

 When emitting a function prologue, SLJIT emits the following instructions:
 ```asm